 Our favorite sounding exhaust on the Porsche Boxster is the Fabspeed SuperCup Exhaust, which is not street legal in most jurisdictions.
 You cannot beat this loud and aggressive sounding performance exhaust.

-Forum users regularly record the sounds and videos for uploads on the forums.
+Forum users regularly record the sounds and videos for upload on the forums.
 In fact, many forums have dedicated threads just to listing the different sounds using both video and mp3 files.

 Solution for Fixing Porsche High-Performance Exhaust Drone